little-fort/booster-bot/README.md

 This is only intended for use with the Steam version of Marvel Snap on Windows 10/11.
 No additional third-party software is required.

-Game should be run in fullscreen mode for best results.
+Game should be run in fullscreen mode at 1080p for best results.
 Although the bot *can* function in windowed mode, performance becomes very inconsistent.

-**NOTE:** With the official launch of the PC client, the bot will be non-functional when the game is in "landscape mode".
-As a workaround, you can disable "landscape" in the game settings to return to the old UI and the bot should function as intended.
+**With the official launch of the PC client, the bot will be non-functional when the game is in "landscape mode".
+As a workaround, you can disable "landscape" in the game settings to return to the old UI and the bot should function as intended.**

 ## Getting Started